minhtannguyen/SRSGD/README.md

 - [NVIDIA APEX](https://github.com/NVIDIA/apex)

 ## ImageNet Experiments Requires ImageNet Datasets in LMDB Format
-Using the dafault `datasets.ImageFolder` + `data.DataLoader` is not efficient due to the slow reading of discontinuous small chunks.
+Using the default `datasets.ImageFolder` + `data.DataLoader` is not efficient due to the slow reading of discontinuous small chunks.
 In order to speed up the training on ImageNet, we convert small JPEG images into a large binary file in Lighting Memory-Mapped Database (LMDB) format and load the training data with `data.distributed.DistributedSampler` and `data.DataLoader`.
 You can follow the [instructions](http://caffe.berkeleyvision.org/gathered/examples/imagenet.html) for Caffe to build the LMDB dataset of ImageNet.
 Alternatively, you can use these following two sets of instructions to build the LMDB dataset of ImageNet:[https://github.com/intel/caffe/wiki/How-to-create-ImageNet-LMDB](https://github.com/intel/caffe/wiki/How-to-create-ImageNet-LMDB) and [https://github.com/rioyokotalab/caffe/wiki/How-to-Create-Imagenet-ILSVRC2012-LMDB](https://github.com/rioyokotalab/caffe/wiki/How-to-Create-Imagenet-ILSVRC2012-LMDB).

 The ImageNet LMDB dataset should be placed inside the directory `/datasets/imagenet` in your computer and contains the following files:

 `fid_mean_cov.npz`  `train_faster_imagefolder.lmdb`  `train_faster_imagefolder.lmdb.pt`  `val_faster_imagefolder.lmdb`  `val_faster_imagefolder.lmdb.pt`

+## SRSGD Optimizer
+We provide the SRSGD class in `./optimizers/srsgd.py`.

 ## Code for Plotting Figures in Our Paper
 We provide code for plotting figures in our paper in the jupyter notebook `plot_code_srsgd.ipynb`.
 For Figure 6 in the Appendix, we followed this github: `https://github.com/wronnyhuang/gen-viz/tree/master/minefield`.
 Instead of using SGD, we trained the model using SRSGD and plotted the trajectories.
 Since this visualization code took 2 or 3 days to finish, we didn't include it in `plot_code_srsgd.ipynb`.

 ## Training
 A training [recipe](/cifar_imagenet/recipes.md) is provided for image classification experiments (see `recipes.md`).
 The recipe contains the commands to run experiments for Table 1, 2, 3, 4 and 5 in our paper, which includes full and short trainings on CIFAR10, CIFAR100, and ImageNet using SRSGD, as well as the baseline SGD trainings.
-Other experiments in our paper and the appendix can be run using the same `cifar.py` and `imagenet.py` files with different values of parameters.
+Other experiments in our paper and in the appendix can be run using the same `cifar.py` and `imagenet.py` files with different values of parameters.